SumanDey03/SumanDey03/README.md

 - 👋 Hi, I’m @SumanDey03
 - 👀 I’m interested in learning programme
-- 🌱 I’m currently learning in my higher secondary grade
+- 🌱 I’m currently learning Bechelor of Technology in Computer science and engineering in Trident Academy of Technology, BBSR
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me contact no. 8895340501
+- 📫 How to reach me contact no. 7684093868 and my mail id is: sumandey7684@gmail.com

 <!---
 SumanDey03/SumanDey03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.